 The revealed Christ:

-Rather than humans projecting an idea of what a god is like onto observations of the world, in Christianity, God reveals himself to us fully and finally in Christ.
+Rather than humans projecting an idea of what a god is like onto observations of the world ((natural theology – whether theistic or atheistic in conclusion)), in Christianity, God reveals himself to us fully and finally in Christ.
 This revelation is surprising.
 Our logical ideas of god (powerful, glorious, etc.) are shattered by the dying, bleeding, weak, self-sacrificing, humiliating, suffering-with-us God of Christ and His Cross.

 “crux sola est nostra theologia” (the cross alone is our only theology) – Martin Luther